szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 this genome ~~heart~~ will go on to the next generation.
 We're going to use the changelog on the parent genome to generate the offspring genome.

 ### Generating The Offspring Genome
 A vector named modifiedSites contains the offspring genome.
-Each position in modifiedSites will be populated from either the changelog if an entry exists, or from the parent genome.
+Each position in the modifiedSites vector will be populated from either the changelog if an entry exists, or from the parent genome.
 Talk about the changelog insert and remove offsets and how that affects the index in the parent genome
 ```c++
 void StephanieGenome::generateNewGenome() {